 After I reach this emergency amount, I would then start putting small amounts of money into investments.
 However, we need to keep in mind that one of the biggest emergencies that we can face is the total loss of income.
 Therefore, I would keep heavily focusing on my emergency fund until I had at least 6 months of living expenses.
 At that point, I would slow down (but continue) my additions to my emergency fund.

 Once I had the six months emergency fund, I would start putting extra money into paying off debts.
-At the same time, I’d still add small amounts to my emergency fund (and continuing to also put small amounts into your retirement fund).
+At the same time, I’d still add small amounts to my emergency fund (and continue to also put small amounts into your retirement fund).

 Ultimately, before age 50, I would want to have a one year emergency fund.
 This might sound like a lot of money.
 But, you never know when you might lose your job.
 It could be hard to find a new job, especially during times when the economy is not doing well.